kaikue/Oceania/README.md

     - Player doesn't naturally align to grid against a horizontal block collision (can bump into block by holding down key)
     - Player can clip up/down into blocks
 - Icon should load with main menu, not World
+- Pixel scale
+    - Add pixel scale to options menu
+        - any problems when changing dynamically?
+    - Make world load menu background work with any scale
+    - Performance is awful with scale = 1

 NEEDED FEATURES
 --